Riverview Bancorp How Have the Numbers Shaped Up for Stock market Insights & financial analysis

 Dividend Strength: Riverview Bancorp (NASDAQ:RVSB)

-Riverview Bancorp pays a meaningful dividend of 3.95%, higher than the bottom 25% of all stocks that pay dividends.
-Riverview Bancorp has been increasing its dividend for 5 years.
+Riverview Bancorp is a leading dividend payer.
+It pays a dividend yield of 4.11%, putting its dividend yield in the top 25% of dividend-paying stocks.
+Riverview Bancorp does not have a long track record of dividend growth.
 The dividend payout ratio of Riverview Bancorp is 28.99%.
 This payout ratio is at a healthy, sustainable level, below 75%.
 Based on earnings estimates, Riverview Bancorp will have a dividend payout ratio of 57.14% next year.
 This indicates that Riverview Bancorp will be able to sustain or increase its dividend.

 Insiders buying/selling: Riverview Bancorp (NASDAQ:RVSB)